New Zealand Air Training Corps: Cadet and Non-Commissioned Officer Ranks

-Whilst not all cadets become NCOs, all get the chance to train and progress through the different levels of training, Basic 1, Basic 2, Proficiency, and Advanced, by demonstrating knowledge and skills in subjects including cadet forces knowledge, general service knowledge, leadership, firearms safety, and aviation.
+Not all cadets progress to non-commissioned officer roles, but all have the opportunity to advance through the training levels of Basic 1, Basic 2, Proficiency, and Advanced by demonstrating competence in subjects including cadet force knowledge, general service knowledge, leadership, firearms safety, and aviation.

 In early 2007, the Chief of Air Staff accepted the introduction of the rank of Leading Air Cadet (LACDT).
 This is not regarded as an NCO rank but will be awarded to those cadets showing obvious leadership skills or to give seniority to long-serving or older cadets who may not otherwise have been given a chance to go on a junior NCO course.
 This is the ATC equivalent to the NZCC Lance Corporal and Sea Cadet Corps' Able Cadet.

 Commissioned Officer Ranks

 Air Training Corps Officers also follow RNZAF Ranks: